hsfl/cosmos-docs/pages/getting-started/install/cosmos-web.md

 ---
-title: "COSMOS Web Installation"
+title: "2.3 COSMOS Web Installation"
-permalink: /pages/tutorials/install/cosmos-web.html
-layout: page
+layout: series
+permalink: /pages/getting-started/install/cosmos-web.html

 tags: [software]
 keywords: software
+sidebar: home_sidebar
+toc: false

+series:
+  prev: /pages/getting-started/install/ubuntu-install.html
 ---

 ## Introduction

 COSMOS Web is a web application that allows the control and visualization of data incoming from the COSMOS ecosystem through a user interface.

 Agent MongoDB is the server component of COSMOS Web and bridges the gap between COSMOS Web and the COSMOS ecosystem via WebSockets.
 It also handles data storage in a MongoDB database.